 - Multiple board perforations: provide maximum evaluation and system design flexibility

-- Includes example of PCB capacitive sensor for two different channels
+- Includes example sensor coils for the different channels

 - Accompanying GUI for quick concept demonstration and data capture